Combating Violence and Human Trafficking (HT)

 Trauma-Informed Patient Care and Services

-This course was developed in partnership with physicians and other health professionals in various fields, as well as survivors of abuse, neglect, and violence.
+This course was developed in partnership with physicians and other health professionals in various fields, as well as survivors of abuse, neglect, and violence, including human trafficking.
 It introduces the topic of trauma and the importance of a trauma-informed approach in health care settings.
 Following this course, providers should be able to describe the prevalence and widespread impact of trauma, recognize signs and symptoms of traumatic stress, including secondary traumatic stress, and respond in meaningful ways.
 It includes a quiz you must pass in order to print results for completing the course.

 PEARR: Five Steps to Victim Assistance in Health Care Settings